- Employee benefits

 The HSA can be used for cosmetic surgery only if prescribed by a physician as being medically necessary.

 Yes.
 You will be able to see your account balances, HSA debit card balance, claim transactions, and more online.
-You also can pay providers, request reimbursements and manage your personal information.
+You can also pay providers, request reimbursements and manage your personal information.
 More information will be sent to those who enroll in the plan.